The Interview: Cancellation of wide theatrical release

 The film's world premiere was held in Los Angeles on December 11, 2014.
 The film was scheduled a wide release in the United Kingdom and Ireland on February 6, 2015.
 Following the hackers' threats on December 16, Rogen and Franco canceled scheduled publicity appearances and Sony pulled all television advertising.
-The National Association of Theatre Owners said that they would not object to cinema owners delaying the film in order to ensure the safety of filmgoers.
-Shortly afterwards, the ArcLight and Carmike cinema chains announced that they would not screen the film.
+The National Association of Theatre Owners said that they would not object to theater owners delaying the film to ensure the safety of filmgoers.
+Shortly afterward, the ArcLight and Carmike cinema chains announced they would not screen the film.

 On December 17, Sony canceled the New York City premiere.
-Later that day, other major theater chains including AMC, Cinemark, Cineplex, Regal, Southern Theatres and several independent movie theaters either delayed or canceled screenings of the film, which led to Sony announcing that they were scrapping the wide theatrical release of the film altogether.
+Later that day, other major theater chains including AMC, Cinemark, Cineplex, Regal, Southern Theatres and several independent movie theaters either delayed or canceled screenings of the film, leading to Sony announcing they were scrapping the wide theatrical release of the film altogether.
 The chains reportedly came under pressure from shopping malls where many theaters are located, which feared that the terror threat would ruin their holiday sales.
 They also feared expensive lawsuits in the event of an attack; Cinemark, for instance, contended that it could not have foreseen the 2012 Aurora, Colorado shooting, which took place at one of its multiplexes, a defense that would not hold in the event of an attack at a screening of The Interview.

 In light of the decision by the majority of our exhibitors not to show the film The Interview, we have decided not to move forward with the planned December 25 theatrical release.
 We respect and understand our partners' decision and, of course, completely share their paramount interest in the safety of employees and theater-goers.
 Sony Pictures has been the victim of an unprecedented criminal assault against our employees, our customers, and our business.
 Those who attacked us stole our intellectual property, private emails, and sensitive and proprietary material, and sought to destroy our spirit and our morale – all apparently to thwart the release of a movie they did not like.
 We are deeply saddened at this brazen effort to suppress the distribution of a movie, and in the process do damage to our company, our employees, and the American public.
 We stand by our filmmakers and their right to free expression and are extremely disappointed by this outcome.